directus/directus/docs/guides/api-config.md

 #### Multiple Providers

 You can configure multiple providers for handling authentication in Directus.
-This allows for different options when when logging in.
+This allows for different options when logging in.
 To do this, you can provide a CSV of provider names, and provide a config block for each of them:

 ```
 AUTH_PROVIDERS="google,adobe"